APPLIES TO:SQL Server Analysis ServicesAzure Analysis Services

 For Tabular models created in earlier versions of Analysis Services, in particular models at compatibility levels 1050 through 1103, the objects you work with programmatically in AMO, ADOMD.NET, XMLA, or OLE DB are fundamentally the same for both tabular and multidimensional solutions.
 Specifically, the object metadata defined for multidimensional models is also used for tabular model compatibility levels 1050-1103.

-In SQL Server 2016, Tabular models can be built or upgraded to the compatibility level 1200 standard, which uses tabular metadata to define the model.
+Beginning with SQL Server 2016, Tabular models can be built or upgraded to the 1200 or higher compatibility level, which uses tabular metadata to define the model.
 Metadata and programmability are fundamentally different at this level.
-See Tabular Model Programming for Compatibility Level 1200 and Upgrade Analysis Services for more information.
+See Tabular Model Programming for Compatibility Level 1200 and higher and Upgrade Analysis Services for more information.